GorkemP/EndoCV2021-EfficientDet-Pytorch/readme.md

-# EndoCV2021 Challenge - Polyp detection codes using EfficientDet
+# EndoCV2021 Addressing generalisability in polyp detection and segmentation challenge

-##This repository can be used to train EfficientDet models on EndoCV2021 dataset and Kvasir-SEG dataset
+### This repository can be used to train EfficientDet models on EndoCV2021 dataset and Kvasir-SEG dataset

+### 🏆 The following paper (techniques of which is included in this repository) got the first rank in the polyp detection sub-challenge

+EfficientDet implementation is directly adapted from the [zylo117 EfficientDet](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch) repository.

+Several additions are made to the standard repository:
+- [wandb](https://wandb.ai/site) integration is provided into code.
+Every **n**th step, training report the mAP of train and validation sets to the wandb platform.
+- Early stopping is added.
+If there is no increase in the mAP of validation set for the last n epoch, training stops.
+- Learning rate scheduling is added.
+If there is no increase in the mAP of calidation set for the last k epoch, learning rate is decreased with a factor of m.
+- [Albumentations](https://albumentations.ai/) library is used to augment dataset.
+- Ensemble code that merges different predictions is added.
+It uses weighted box fusion technique.
+- And several example scripts:
+  - Inference on single image
+  - Visualizations of augmentations